NikhilMukraj/spiking-neural-networks/README.md

 - Update code in obsidian when refactor is done, maybe update results

 - Change `BufWriter` capacity from 8 kb to 4 mb or 8 mb and see if its faster (use `with_capacity` function)

-- Weighted neuron input should be the only input function

-- Have system to generate new neurotransmitter and receptors from TOML

-- Split `main.rs` functions into a few different files for readability
-- Printing should have colors

-- **Neurotransmitter approximate refactor**
-- Eventually split up integrate and fire types into seperate structs, use macros to share code between structs

 - Spike trains and multiple lattices
   - Spike train trait should return a voltage and iterate with no given input